Year of entry 2024

-At the start of the programme, you’ll build your knowledge of research design, learning to connect research problems you are interested in with methodological and theoretical perspectives and practical research strategies.
+You’ll start the course by building your knowledge of research design, learning to connect research problems you are interested in with methodological and theoretical perspectives and practical research strategies.
 Sampling and selection, choosing the right data collection and analysis methods, the ethics and politics of research design and creating research proposals will all be among the topics you explore.

-You’ll also have the chance to deepen your subject knowledge with your optional module.
+You’ll also have the chance to deepen your subject knowledge with your optional module, honing in on an area that interests you.
 You could focus on crime, social policy analysis or evaluative research as well as disability studies, care or social thought.

-In semester two you’ll begin intensive training in analysing quantitative and qualitative data.
+In semester two, you’ll begin intensive training in analysing quantitative and qualitative data.
 You’ll learn to use statistical software, design surveys and questionnaires and record, code, organise and manage qualitative data.
-You’ll evaluate different research methods, understanding the benefits, limitations, and ethical implications of each one and when to use them.
+You’ll evaluate different research methods, understanding their benefits, limitations, and ethical implications.

-By the end of the programme in September, you’ll submit a research project that puts the skills you’ve gained into practice – and perhaps lay the foundations of your future research.
+By the end of the programme, you’ll submit a research project that puts the skills you’ve gained into practice – and perhaps lay the foundations of your future research.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.